bevyengine/bevy/_release-content/release-notes/post_processing_effects.md

 *TODO: Add a before/after image showing the vignette effect.*

 Vignette reduces image brightness towards the periphery of the frame, drawing the viewer's eye to the center.
-It's a classic tool for simulating the look of a camera lens or adding cinematic tension.
+It's a classic tool for simulating the look of a camera lens or adding cinematic tension — but it's most powerful in games as a dynamic effect.
+Animate `intensity` to pulse a red vignette when the player is hit or critically injured (a staple of first-person shooters).
+Keep it dark with an uneven rhythm for persistent unease in a horror game.
+Dial it up subtly during cutscene transitions to shift the feel from gameplay to cinema without a hard cut.

 To use it, add the `Vignette` component to your camera: